natenka/pyneng-book-en/docs/source/book/04_data_structures/string_methods.rst

 Method find
 ^^^^^^^^^^

-Method `` find () '' can be passed a substring or a character and it will show at what position is the first character of the substring (for the first matches):
+You can pass a substring or character to ``find()`` and it will return the lowest index where first character of the substring is (for the first match):

 .. code:: python